 — concave.

 Independent of the shape, the weld position attributes (e.g. a-value/weld throat thickness, weld angle) are taken with respect to the straight line (according to shape=straight).
 The shape value is just a hint to a specific solver.
-It does not provide an exact definition whether convex or concave mean e.g. “a segment of a circle”, “a parabolic segment”, nor how big the deviation from the straight shape is.
+It does not provide an exact definition whether convex or concave mean, e.g. “a segment of a circle”, “a parabolic segment”, nor how big the deviation from the straight shape is.

 Attribute penetration